ayseff/Wax/README.md

 ### (4) Create the directory mappings.

-If your projects need to deploy files into subdirectories of the ```INSTALLFOLDER```, you need to define or map them here.
+If you projects need to deploy files into subdirectories of the ```INSTALLFOLDER```, you need to define or map them here.
 If you are starting with an empty project, just click on the "+" in the rightmost column of each directory to create the WiX definitions.
 If there are already directories defined in the WiX project, a combo box will appear where you can select the directory that maps to the projects output folder.